wpessoa/LightningAdoptionWorkshop/docs/Exercise_4.md

 		})

 6. Save the Controller file and the Component.
-7. Refresh the account page.
+7. Refresh the Property Record Detail page.
 8. Type a name in the input and press Tab or Return.

 ###Step 4 - Pulling data from Salesforce